Return to overview

 Battling cyber-crime can sometimes feel like an endless tennis rally where the cybercriminals relentlessly attack, and you are constantly defending, often just keeping the ball in play.
 But what if you could take the upper hand and have a chance at hitting back with a winning shot?

 The current evolution of cyber threats demands innovative solutions to safeguard organisations.
 As cybercriminals continue to exploit vulnerabilities through various spoofing attacks, phishing attacks have seen an increase in both quantity and complexity.
-One particularly insidious form of credential phishing is Microsoft login page spoofing, which is itself an example of EvilProxy - a topic we discussed in an earlier blog.
+One particularly insidious form of credential phishing is Microsoft login page spoofing, which is itself an example of EvilProxy - a topic we discussed in an earlier article.
 A successful spoofing attack can lead to severe consequences such as data breaches and identity theft.
 But it goes further than just spoofing a page with an amateur UI.
 This technique copies and loads a pixel-perfect version of the page AND bypasses MFA, a man-in-the-middle approach that can result in a full-blown takeover of the victim’s account by the attacker.
 We’ve seen it emerge as a significant threat, prompting our dedicated team to develop a ground-breaking solution, aimed at fortifying your defences.

 Understanding the rise of Login Spoofing and compromised login credentials